raphaelbarreiros/SynCal/docs/prd/provider-credentials-setup.md

 ## Security & Ownership
 - Never commit real secrets to Git.
 Use `.env.local` for development, Docker/OS secrets for production.
-- SynCal encrypts connector secrets at rest using a master key from `ENCRYPTION_MASTER_KEY`.
+- SynCal encrypts connector secrets at rest using the base64-encoded `ENCRYPTION_KEY` provided via the shared config helper (`packages/config/src/index.ts`).
 - Users provision provider apps and secrets; SynCal reads them from env only.

 ## Who Does What